mmkal/expect-type/README.md

 expectTypeOf({a: 1}).toEqualTypeOf<{a: string}>()
 ```

-This is because the TypeScript compiler needs to infer the typearg for the `.toEqualTypeOf({a: ''})` style, and this library can only mark it as a failure by comparing it against a generic `Mismatch` type.
-So, where possible, use a typearg rather than a concrete type for `.toEqualTypeOf` and `toMatchTypeOf`.
+This is because the TypeScript compiler needs to infer the type argument for the `.toEqualTypeOf({a: ''})` style and this library can only mark it as a failure by comparing it against a generic `Mismatch` type.
+So, where possible, use a type argument rather than a concrete type for `.toEqualTypeOf` and `toMatchTypeOf`.
 If it's much more convenient to compare two concrete types, you can use `typeof`:

 ```ts
 const one = valueFromFunctionOne({some: {complex: inputs}})